 A sexually transmitted disease (STD) is an infection contracted through sexual activity.
 You may see STDs referred to as sexually transmitted infections (STIs).
-They are one in the same.
+They are the same thing.

-STDs can affect people of all ages regardless of race and sexual orientation, but are more common among adolescents and young adults.
+STDs can affect people of all ages regardless of race or sexual orientation, but they are more common among adolescents and young adults.
 Their effects are emotional, physical, and sometimes fatal.
-A pregnant woman with an STD can pass the infection to her baby in utero or during birth, with potentially serious consequences.
+A pregnant woman with an STD can pass the infection to her baby in utero or during birth.
+Serious problems can result.

 Although many STDs are treatable, there are some that have no cure.
 If you suspect you may have an STD, get medical care right away.
 If you are diagnosed with an STD, you will need to notify your sexual partners so they can be treated as well.